 While not the most loved vegetable, recent research cements broccoli’s status as a superfood, particularly for our heart.
 Broccoli is rich in sulforaphane – a compound that turns on a protein that can prevent plaque formation in arteries.

 Broccoli is also rich in glucosinolates, which produce anti-inflammatory isothiocyanates (ITCs) that prevent chronic inflammation within blood vessels and cells.
 ITCs may also help to reduce the risk of heart disease and stroke.
+Learn more about heart healthy food lists.

 The advantages of turmeric in both cooking and medicine have been known for centuries.
 The curcuminoids found in turmeric have been found to help healthy people keep cholesterol and blood lipids in a healthy range.